AndreasHeger/gat/doc/contents.rst

    * compute summarry statistics on workspaces, segments and annotations in order to detect excessive fragmentation.
      Benchmark this.

+     Summary parameters
+     Parameters are:
+        number of segments, number of nucleotides
+        number of segments split by a boundary, nucleotides extending outside boundary segment size distribution untruncated (min, max, mean, media, q1, q3) segment size distributino truncated

+     Count segments and annotations
+     Count per contig in the workspace, count per isochore

+     Optionally: do all of this for sampled segments

    * add galaxy interface.